Harbor Cay condominium collapse

 The Harbour Cay Condominium was a five-story flat plate residential development project in Cocoa Beach (Brevard County, Florida, United States) that collapsed during construction on March 27, 1981.
 Eleven workers were killed and twenty-seven injured.

 The building, being constructed by the Univel Corporation of Cocoa Beach, collapsed as workers were completing its framework by pouring concrete for the roof.

 The accident led to more rigorous enforcement of engineering and construction codes in Florida and elsewhere.

 Cause

 The collapse was due to numerous errors in design and construction.
-The concrete slabs were only 8 in thick and should have been 11 in thick to satisfy the American Concrete Institute's Building Code minimum.
+The concrete slabs were only 8 in thick and should have been 11 in thick to satisfy the American Concrete Institute's Building Code minimum to omit deflection calculations for the slabs.
 The plastic chair spacers used to support the slab steel were 4+1/4 in high (not high enough to match the design intent), which coupled with the thin slabs led to a very small effective depth.
-Other design and construction errors, omissions, and deficiencies are identified in the Department of Commerce report, including issues with reshores and missing design checks for punching shear.
+Other design and construction errors, omissions, and deficiencies are identified in the Department of Commerce report, including issues with reshores and missing design checks for punching shear and deflection.

 Department of Commerce report stated “The analysis showed that shear stresses in the slab at many column locations on the fifth floor exceeded the nominal shear strength.
 Thus, punching shear failure at one of the columns precipitated a progressive failure of the slab throughout the entire fifth floor.”